apollographql/apollo-feature-requests/README.md

 # 👋 Welcome

 Many of the features in the Apollo Platform came from suggestions by you, the community!
-We welcome any ideas about how to make the Apollo Platform better for your use cases.
+We welcome any ideas about how to make the Apollo Core Platform better for your use cases.
 Unless there is overwhelming demand for a feature, it might not get implemented immediately, but please include as much information as possible that will help people have a discussion about your proposal.

 ## 🧑‍🚀 Apollo feature request process

-This repository is used to track end to end feature requests across the entire Apollo Platform.
+This repository is used to track end to end feature requests across the entire Apollo Core Platform.
 It includes `e2e` features for:

 - [Apollo Clients:iOS](https://github.com/apollographql/apollo-ios)
 - [Apollo Client: Kotlin](https://github.com/apollographql/apollo-kotlin)